Pacific Scandal: Scandal

 The scandal proved fatal to Macdonald's government.
-Macdonald's control of Parliament was already tenuous since the 1872 election.
+Macdonald's control of Parliament had already been tenuous since the 1872 election.
 Since party discipline was not as strong as it is today, once Macdonald's culpability in the scandal became known, he could no longer expect to retain the confidence of the House of Commons.

-Macdonald resigned as prime minister on 5 November 1873.
+Macdonald resigned as prime minister on November 5, 1873.
 He also offered his resignation as the head of the Conservative Party, but it was not accepted, and he was convinced to stay.
-Perhaps as a direct result of this scandal, the Conservatives fell in the eyes of the public and was relegated to being the Official Opposition in the federal election of 1874 in which secret ballots were used for the first time.
-It gave Alexander Mackenzie a firm mandate to succeed Macdonald as the new prime minister of Canada.
+Perhaps as a direct result of this scandal, the Conservatives fell in the eyes of the public and were relegated to the Official Opposition status in the federal election of 1874, in which secret ballots were used for the first time.
+The election gave Alexander Mackenzie a firm mandate to succeed Macdonald as Canada's new prime minister.

-Despite the short-term defeat, the scandal was not a mortal wound to Macdonald, the Conservative Party, or the Canadian Pacific Railway.
+Despite the short-term defeat, the scandal was not a mortal wound to Macdonald, the Conservative Party, or the construction of the Canadian Pacific Railway.
 The Long Depression gripped Canada shortly after Macdonald left office, and although the causes of the depression were largely external to Canada, many Canadians blamed Mackenzie for the ensuing hard times.
 Macdonald returned as prime minister in the 1878 election thanks to his National Policy.
-He held the office of prime minister to his death in 1891, and the Canadian Pacific was completed by 1885, while Macdonald still in office.
+He held the office until his death in 1891, and the Canadian Pacific was completed in 1885 while he was still in office, although by a completely different corporation.